stuartpb/barfspace/content/afcfaa78-ef7e-429e-a2ea-0b5c7abaf7b7.md

 # Here's the News with Me

 Here's my page where I put little momentary thoughts.
-Sometimes, it's because I feel like it's just a *mood* I have to write about: other times, it's because I can't spare the energy to figure out how I want to work my thoughts into the morass of existing notes, and it'd be more efficient to just theow them on a little island and work backwards later.
+Sometimes, it's because I feel like it's just a *mood* I have to write about: other times, it's because I can't spare the energy to figure out how I want to work my thoughts into the morass of existing notes, and it'd be more efficient to just throw them on a little island and work backwards later.

 For more about figuring out what was going on with me at any given point in time, check out the [Right Now][] index.